 Unhealthy lifestyle habits, including poor eating patterns, excessive alcohol and beverage consumption, and lack of physical activity, can cause high blood pressure.
 Further risk factors include:

-Yes, frequent urination can be a symptom of hypertension.
+Hypertension itself is usually asymptomatic.
+Frequent urination is not a typical symptom of high blood pressure but may occur due to kidney involvement, associated conditions (such as diabetes), or as a side effect of certain blood pressure medications like diuretics.
 Patients often complain about their sudden and frequent urges to urinate and involuntary urinary leakage while rushing to the toilet.
 This is a common condition known as an overactive bladder, which can occur due to high blood pressure and excessive salt intake.
 Around 40% of people with hypertension have a high risk of frequent urination at night.

 Moreover, blood pressure medications, such as calcium channel blockers and diuretics, can exacerbate frequent urination.
 Sometimes, hypertension can lead to kidney damage, which can worsen kidney function and affect urination patterns.